Sorex-Studios/sorexproject.eu/docs/hosting/README.md

 Cheats are not allowed in any way.
 If you are caught using cheats, you will be banned from Plutonium.
 Glitches are not allowed, but it is your server and you can decide whether or not to ban another user.

+> What type of payment is accepted?

+Donations via paypal are accepted with the option of sharing with friends and family.
+We are not a shop.
+We are reusing our virtual machines so as not to waste them.

+> Is it possible to be refunded after you have already paid?

+Unfortunately, this is not possible.
+Your donation cannot be refunded due to several reasons including the cost of fees.